raia28253-cyber/INTERNSHIP-PROJECT/README.md

 🧾 Project Description
 This repository contains a collection of simple Python mini projects created for learning and practice.
-The projects focus on basic programming concepts such as lists, sets, dictionaries, loops, and input/output operations to build logical thinking and problem-solving skills.
+The projects focus on basic programming concepts such as lists, sets,and input/output operations to build logical thinking and problem-solving skills.
 📌 Projects Included
 To-Do List Manager, Expense Tracker, Contact Manager, Movie Recommendation System, Shopping Cart System, and other beginner-level Python projects.
 🎯 Purpose